 Protectors of Animals, Inc. Essential Volunteer Capabilities

 POA provides equal volunteering opportunity regardless of age, sex, color, race, creed, national origin, religious persuasion, marital status, sexual orientation, political belief or disability.
 All matters relating to volunteering are based on availability of a volunteer position and the ability to perform the job based on the requirements.
-If you are unable to work independently or have special requirements, please contact us so that we can try to accommodate your needs and/or work to make arrangements for a trained parent or guardian (someone who accepts legal responsibility) to work with you.
+If you are unable to work independently or have special requirements, please contact us so that we can try to accommodate your needs.

 Many volunteer positions work directly with, or around, cats and dogs.
 The following is meant to indicate the essential requirements all volunteers are expected to meet.
 Volunteer job descriptions for each volunteer position will include additional requirements.

 - Ability to speak and effectively communicate verbally.

 - Ability to hear warnings, such as growling or hissing.

 - Ability to travel unaided on varied surfaces.

 - Ability to bend and squat in order to leash/harness, and/or pick up an animal.

 - Ability to use a step stool if needed to reach cages or supplies.

 - Quick reflexes and ability to safely open a cage door while handling an animal or shut doors between rooms.